 Missouri law allows ALL carriers - including operators of covered farm vehicles - who transport agricultural commodities during Missouri's planting and harvesting season (defined as January 1 to December 31) to be exempt from hours-of-service rules.
-Drivers are exempt from the hours -of-service regulations when transporting:
+This exemption applies to for-hire operations, vehicles transporting placarded amounts of hazardous materials and non-farm plated vehicles as long as they meet the following conditions:

-- Agricultural commodities within a 150 air-mile radius from the source of the agricultural commodities - Farm supplies for agricultural purposes within a 150 air-mile radius from a wholesale or retail distribution point of the farm supplies to a farm or other location where the farm supplies are intended to be used - Farm supplies for agricultural purposes within a 150 air-mile radius from a wholesale distribution point of the farm supplies to a retail distribution point of the farm supplies.
+- The operator transports agricultural commodities to a location within a 150 air-mile radius. - The operator transports farm supplies for agricultural purposes within a 150 air-mile radius from (a) a wholesale or retail distribution point to a location where the supplies will be used, and (b) a wholesale distribution point to a retail distribution point.